Board Of Advisors

 Board of Directors

-David Paxson, Founder and President
+David Paxson, President Emeritus

 He graduated from the University of Michigan with a degree in Economics and a concentration in Environmental Education and Policy.
 He worked at the Center for Population Studies at the University of Minnesota.